rgwan/kamikaze/README.md

 	RISC-V RV32IMC instruction set compatible.

-	Maybe add some instruction to enhance it's performance.
+	I will add some instruction to enhance it's performance, if I have enough time working onm it.

-	Harvard architecture.
+	Harvard architecture which features I-bus and D-bus.

 	Small footprint for small FPGA or ASIC.